Manchester Liners: Decline and closure

 Manchester Liners had been partly owned by Furness Withy from the beginning, and they became a subsidiary in 1970.
 Furness Withy was itself taken over in 1980 by the C. Y. Tung Group of Hong Kong.
 Robert B. Stoker retired in 1979 as Chairman of Manchester Liners after 47 years service with the company.

 Severe competition following the building of excess container shipping capacity by many companies badly affected ML's trade and profitability.
-The company's vessels were by then smaller than average in the industry, leading to higher operating costs per unit of cargo carried.
+The company's ships were by then smaller than average in the industry, leading to higher operating costs per unit of cargo carried.
 Their operations were further severely affected during the mid-1970s by both official and unofficial strikes by dock workers.
-The service to Canada ended in 1979, and by the early 1980s only five "Manchester" ships remained – the 30,000 ton container vessel Manchester Challenge and four 1,600–4,000 ton vessels: Manchester Crown, Manchester Trader, Manchester Faith and Manchester City.
-The line had by then ceased using the Port of Manchester, and the four smaller vessels were operating to the Mediterranean out of Ellesmere Port, 33 mi closer to the sea on the lower reaches of the ship canal.
+The service to Canada ended in 1979, and by the early 1980s only five "Manchester" ships remained – the 30,000 ton container ship Manchester Challenge and four 1,600–4,000 ton ships: Manchester Crown, Manchester Trader, Manchester Faith and Manchester City.
+The line had by then ceased using the Port of Manchester, and the four smaller ships were operating to the Mediterranean out of Ellesmere Port, 33 mi closer to the sea on the lower reaches of the ship canal.

 In 1981, ML jointly with the Canadian Pacific Steamship Company and the Dart Container Line, instituted a weekly containership service from Felixstowe, Suffolk, to Montreal.
 MLs contribution to the service was the large Manchester Challenge.
 The last of Manchester Liners' ships was sold in 1985, and in 1988 the services formerly operated by the company were taken over by the Orient Overseas Container Line, successor to the Tung Group.

 Ship naming policy, house and flag colours

 The company's ship-naming policy throughout its 87-year period of operations was to use its home port's name plus a suffix word, often a trade or occupation.
-The most frequently used name was Manchester Trader, applied to six different vessels between 1898 and cessation of operations in 1985.
-Some names used appropriately during the First World War, such as Manchester Hero, Manchester Brigade and Manchester Division were not reused after the disposal or loss of those vessels.
+The most frequently used name was Manchester Trader, applied to six different ships between 1898 and cessation of operations in 1985.
+Some names used appropriately during the First World War, such as Manchester Hero, Manchester Brigade and Manchester Division were not reused after the disposal or loss of those ships.
 Some ships operated short-term or on charter retained their original names and did not receive the Manchester prefix.

 From the earliest days, the line's colours were: funnels – dark red with black top and thin black band; hulls – black with white boot topping.
 During the Second World War, ships were painted in battleship grey and the names were deleted for security, except when in friendly ports.
 From the 1960s onwards, some ships' hulls were painted light grey and others red.

 The line's flag colours were a red oval, placed horizontally, with white "ML" lettering in the centre, imposed on an overall white background.